 Additional info!
 Choosing the right potting medium is also very important because some potting soils contain peat moss.
 I do not like or use it because it does not add any extra nutritional value to my plants and it is not a renewable source.

-I use potting soils that has coconut coir, which holds and releases water and helps soil easily re-wet and is the best alternative to peat moss.
+I use potting soils that have coconut coir, which holds and releases water and helps soil easily re-wet and is the best alternative to peat moss.

 6. Gently remove your plant from the current container.